 Unfortunately, the Medical Establishment fails to promote any of these simple changes.
 Influenced by Big Pharma, they’d rather focus on treating the ‘disease’ by covering-up symptoms with prescription drugs.
 In the unusual cases when supplements are recommended, they are often done so in isolation and without a holistic view of the patient.

-In the Osteoporosis Reversal Program’s Blueprint, you’ll find an extensive list of Foundation Foods, which are nutrient-rich foods that are essential for nourishing and building quality bone.
+In the Osteoporosis Reversal Program, you’ll find an extensive list of Foundation Foods, which are nutrient-rich foods that are essential for nourishing and building quality bone.
 You’ll also find a list of Foundation Supplements, and much more.
-In addition to the Blueprint, the Program also includes several bonuses.
-One of them, the Osteoporosis Hydration Protocol is an in-depth hydration guide that will teach you everything you need to know about water and bone health.
+In addition, the Program also includes several bonuses.
+One of them, the Osteoporosis Hydration Protocol, is an in-depth hydration guide that will teach you everything you need to know about water and bone health.

 Stop Worrying About Your Bone Loss